RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 Further experiments with feature combinations and model configurations revealed that:

-1. Using moving average, price change and RSI features consistently produced better results than short term lags.
+1. Using moving average, price change and 1-day lag, consistently produced better results for BNB and BTC compared to just using short term lags.

 2. The performance discrepancies across currencies correlate with their non-stationary properties, supporting the hypothesis that stationary assets are inherently more predictable.